Looking for a place to rent? Got a good place, and looking to share? Check out our rental listings (submitted by the

 Are you looking for a roommate or want to be someone’s roommate?

 Interested in carpooling, but don’t know how to connect with fellow travelers?
 Find out about ways to carpool in Portland.

 Portland is one of the fastest growing cities in the country.
 Named often in national rankings as one of the most livable cities in the U.S., it is a wonderful place to go to law school.
 We are the only law school in the Portland metropolitan area so our students have a myriad of opportunities for work, externship, and networking while in school.
 When not studying, students can enjoy the city itself or, in a little over an hour, get away to the coast or skiing on Mt.
 Hood.

 Most students come in late July or early August.
-If you don’t have a place before arrival, we recommend coming at least two weeks before Orientation (mid-August 2021).
-By arriving two weeks early, you should have time to find housing, get utilities set up, explore the area, or participate in our Summer Institute program (two weeks before Orientation).
+If you don’t have a place before arrival, we recommend coming at least two weeks before Orientation.
+By arriving two weeks early, you should have time to find housing, get utilities set up, explore the area, or participate in our Summer Institute program which happens in early August.

 Portland is divided into quadrants: Northwest (NW), Southwest (SW), Northeast (NE), and Southeast (SE).
 Each quadrant has its own distinct flavor.
 The Willamette River divides the east and west sides.
 A street called “Burnside” divides north and south.
 So, if you are in the Northwest quadrant of town you are north of Burnside Street and west of the Willamette River.
 The Willamette, by the way, flows north to the Columbia River which divides Washington and Oregon.
 The Columbia is the river Lewis and Clark floated down to the Pacific.
 Most LC students live near school (SW Portland), with Lake Oswego, NW Portland, and SE Portland (Sellwood and Hawthorne) as the most popular alternatives.